 4. Your to-do list is not your goals list

-Some days I have a whole page of to-do items, such as pick my son up 4.30pm, post to Morning Business Chat Facebook group, check messages from course students, promote blog post, schedule posts to Pinterest, Lunch, put washing out, check parent pay, walk the dog, go swimming…
+Some days I have a whole page of to-do items, such as pick my son up 4.30pm, post to Morning Business Chat Facebook group, check messages from course students, promote a blog post, schedule posts to Pinterest, Lunch, put the washing out, check parent pay, walk the dog, go swimming…

-These things are important and some things are high priority, such as picking my son up but they’re not my goals, they’re just daily tasks.
+These things are important and some things are a high priority, such as picking my son up but they’re not my goals, they’re just daily tasks.

-Make sure that you that once you’ve slotted in your time specific high priority tasks, your next step is to work on your priority goals.
+Make sure that you that once you’ve slotted in your time-specific high priority tasks, your next step is to work on your priority goals.

-Final note on prioritizing your most important monthly business goals
+A final note on prioritizing your most important monthly business goals

 Deciding on which of your goals are the most important is incredibly powerful.
 If for any reason you end up not completing all of your monthly business goals, if you’ve prioritized then you will have made good progress in the most important areas.

 Monthly Goal Setting For Business Success – Recap

 - Download the Ideal Business Workbook – Print out and complete

 - Using your long-term goals, create your monthly business goals

 - Take action every business day to move you closer to achieving your monthly business goals